 Join our Vermont farmers on a property hike to meet our friendly Scottish Highlander herd.
 We have extensive history with this herd, so don’t be shy in asking questions.
 Come and see all the new cute calves in the Spring months!
-Please meet at the Outdoor Center a few minutes early. .
-Proper footwear and weather appropriate clothing required.
-The herd may be located up to a mile away from the Outdoor Center depending on which of our 7 pastures they are grazing so it may require using your vehicle to get there.Book Now
+Meet at the Outdoor Center a few minutes early.
+Proper footwear and weather-appropriate clothing required.
+The herd may be located up to a mile away from the Outdoor Center depending on which of our seven pastures they are grazing, so it may require using your vehicle to get there.Book Now

 Join us at the Trapp Family Lodge sugarhouse as we renew the centuries-old tradition of making pure Vermont maple syrup.
 Every March, when the days become longer and warmer, we start the process of maple sugaring.
 We still sugar the "old-fashioned" way, using buckets to collect sap, and we now have taps connected to plastic tubing in the "new-fashioned" way!
 Then, we boil the sap down to syrup in our sugarhouse in a very large, wood-fired evaporator.
 The sap and the sugaring process are completely organic; we do not use any chemicals, pesticides, or herbicides.

 Our Maple Sugar Tour is a casual, 1-mile hike around the property where you learn about our process and enjoy a tasty maple treat.
 Meet at the Outdoor Center 15 minutes prior to your tour time.Book Now

-Meet at our Main Lodge Lobby at 7:30am and please have sturdy foot ware as we may be walking the meadows and forests on property.Book Now
+Meet at our Fitness Center at 7:30 am and have sturdy footwear, as we may be walking the meadows and forests on property.Book Now